 How Do You Know When Your White Beans and Ham Soup is Ready?

 If some of the beans have separated from their skins and you have a thick broth, your beans should be ready to eat.
 If you can easily mush the beans, they are definitely ready.

-How to Serve White Beans and Ham Soup
+How Can You Serve White Beans and Ham?

 Serve your white beans and ham over white rice and top with diced pepperoncini peppers.
-Server with a side of cornbread to take it over the top.
+You can serve your white beans with a side of cornbread to take it over the top.